MontiCore/monticore/docs/BestPractices-Language-Design.md

 * Many models depend on other models from which they receive symbols they can rely on.
-  To define this kind of dependencies using import statements is convenient and well known (e.g. from Java).
+  To define this kind of dependencies using import statements is convenient and well known (e.g., from Java).
 We thus suggest to use the import statement in the spirit of Java.
   * `import aName` at the first sight means that a specific class with the qualified name `aName` is used.
 In reality, however, Java has a very convenient convention that class `aName` is always defined in the artifact (i.e. file) with the same name